wenn/wenn.me/_posts/2018-02-27-git-in-byte-size-1-git-add.md

   - `git add stuff/*` add all of _stuff_ to your index.
   - `git add stuff/*.md` add only `.md` files in _stuff_ to your index.

-- `git add -p` __p__ for patch, prompts you with a hunk (a section of code) selector with options to slice and dice what needs to be staged in a file.
+- `git add -p` __p__ for patch, prompts you with a hunk (a section of code) selector to slice and dice what needs to be staged in a file.
 When prompted you can type `?` for the help.

 - `get add -e` __e__ for edit, a quicker way than `patching`, a straight edit on the diff so you can apply what you want to staged and what you don't.
 You can also make changes to the changes.